simonesilvestroni/m2m-website/_posts/2021-06-03-the-die-is-cast.md

 ---
-title: 'The Die Is Cast'
+title: 'Release: ‘The Die Is Cast’'
 date: '2021-06-03 10:50:53'
 last_modified_at: '2021-11-08 10:50:56'
 tags: